rfkhmdfthy/WAAF_W_CTR/README.md

 Request to support Operation Type M & X, should be addressed to IVAO Indonesia.

-Due to area clustering, this sectorfile only provide data for following areas only :
+Due to area clustering, this sectorfile only provide data for following positions only :

 Enroute Controller :
 - Upper Surabaya